You Know Your Return. Do You Know What Your Money Funds?

 Do I have to sacrifice diversification?

 No. The impact universe spans technology, healthcare, industrials, real estate, consumer, and utilities.
 You can build a fully diversified portfolio without holding a single fossil-fuel producer or controversial-weapons manufacturer.
 The discipline is not finding enough impact-aligned names — it is making sure the ones you pick also clear a fundamental quality bar.
+The stock and ETF screener lets you filter by impact score, sector, and financial quality simultaneously to find exactly those names.

 Is impact investing only for wealthy investors?